- “Total Abstinence and Church Membership,” a sermon preached on October 4, 1981

 Another source, “Brothers, Don’t Fight Flesh Tanks with Peashooter Regulations,” in Brothers, We Are Not Professionals: A Plea to Pastors for Radical Ministry [Logos], 151–58 (Nashville: Broadman & Holman, 2002), simply reworks and condenses this sermon.

 A more recent treatment of the subject is found in this Ask Pastor John video.

 I don’t drink alcohol, for many of the same reasons that Piper doesn’t.
-I’d probably add at least two others:
+I’d probably add at least two other far less important reasons:

 - Cost: It’s more expensive than water, which is almost all I ever drink.